sarthikg/portfolio/src/content/side-quest/gsoc.md

 However, the happiness was short-lived as both of us began **contemplating** the **time-management challenges** that would be required to pull this off.

 _But we allowed the joyous emotions to overshadow any looming concerns_.

-### Takeaways

-The entire application process shattered a few misconceptions, often perpetuated by so-called 'pseudo-techfluencers' on the internet:

-1. **PR's Before Proposal** - Contrary to popular belief, submitting pull requests to the project before proposal submission or selection is not a prerequisite.
-2. **Timely Proposal Submission** - There's no rush to submit your proposal the moment the time window opens.
-Take the time you need to craft a thoughtful and well-researched proposal.
-3. **Constant Mentor Interaction** - Contrary to the notion of constant mentor interaction, it's not mandatory to have your mentor review your proposal beforehand.
-It's more about the quality of your proposal than constant back-and-forth.
-4. **Tech Wizardry Not Required** - You don't have to be a tech wizard with an arsenal of skills.
-Having a solid grasp of a programming language is a good starting point.

-TLDR is,

-**<center>Cracking GSoC is not as hard as its advertised!</center>**